Getting into Your Ford or Lincoln

-The fourth key was introduced in most Lincolns and some Fords in 2017.
-It uses a push button on the front of the mechanical key itself near the key ring space.
+The fourth key was introduced in most Lincolns and some Fords in 2017, and it is the simplest to use.
+It has a push button on the front of the mechanical key itself near the key ring space.
 Simply push the button and pull the mechanical key away from the IA key.

 In 2013, the Ford Fusion became yet another car that has the key hole hidden under a cap at the back of the driver’s door handle.
 The 2015 Mustang and the 2016 Edge have since been added to this list.